JoeHowarth/parallax-protocol-arena/README.md

 The project is currenly working towards a technical demo of arena with minimal graphics.
 This is the second demo after validating the integration of hot-reloaded lua scripting for agent behaviors.
 Expect arena to focus on rust foundamentals first.

 If you have ideas or questions the team would love to hear your thoughts!
-Issues are the best place for now, though we'll get a discord going once there is a playable mvp.
+Issues are the best place for now, though we'll get a discord going once we're ready to share an alpha.

 Later in the development process we're looking for artists and graphics engineers, both volunteer and paid contract roles.